Medical Policy: 07.01.41

 - Lumbo-sacral radicular syndrome

 Current evidence is insufficient to permit conclusions about long term benefits and harms of pulsed radiofrequency (PRF).
-The current evidence is limited to data from small, short-term randomized controlled trials, case series and retrospective reviews.
-There is a lack of long term data comparing PRF with conventional treatments, so it is not known if PRF offers any treatment advantage over other conventional treatments.
-In addition, there are no clinical practice guidelines from U.S. Professional associations that recommend the use of PRF.
-Therefore, pulsed radiofrequency (PRF) is considered investigational for the treatment of pain from any cause.as the evidence is insufficient to permit conclusions regarding the impact of pulsed radiofrequency on health outcomes.
+The current evidence is limited to data from small, short-term randomized controlled trials, case series studies, retrospective reviews and systematic reviews.
+There is a lack of long term data comparing pulsed radiofrequency with conventional treatments, and it is not known if pulsed radiofrequency offers any treatment advantage over other conventional treatments.
+Therefore, pulsed radiofrequency (PRF) is considered investigational for the treatment of pain from any cause as the evidence is insufficient to permit conclusions regarding the safety and efficacy of this procedure.

 Procedure Codes and Billing Guidelines: